-Most of the time, folliculitis is caused by bacteria or parasites.
+However, most of the time, Folliculitis is caused by bacteria or parasites.

-Of your dog’s folliculitis, you’re going to want to be careful because your dog may be tempted to scratch the follicles.
+You’ll want to be careful of your dog’s Folliculitis because your dog may be tempted to scratch the follicles.
 This is not a good idea.
-In fact, you may have to invest in a dog head cone to stop him/her from scratching/licking the crusts and bumps caused by folliculitis as it will likely delay healing.
+You may have to invest in a dog head cone to stop them from scratching/licking the crusts and bumps caused by Folliculitis, as it will likely delay healing.

-The good news is that this isn’t a very difficult thing for a vet to diagnose.
-In fact, most veterinarians probably won’t even do a skin culture – they’ll diagnose on site and give you some medications for your dog, perhaps antibiotics.
-If your dog has folliculitis in a small area, the vet could just tell you to apply some creams which should alleviate the problem rather quickly.
+The good news is that this isn’t tricky for a vet to diagnose.
+Most veterinarians probably won’t even do a skin culture – they’ll analyze on-site and give you some medications for your dog, perhaps antibiotics.
+If your dog has Folliculitis in a small area, the vet could tell you to apply some creams, which should quickly alleviate the problem.

 Which brings us…